Bringing critical wastewater management services to Royston and Union Bay

 Provincial approval of an LWMP gives local government the ability to borrow for projects included in the plan.
 This means no referendum or Alternative Approval Process (AAP) is required to move the approved plan forward.

 Through the LWMP process and in the final plan, the CVRD must demonstrate the community’s contributions and how public feedback was incorporated.
-Feedback from community open houses in June will be included in the addendum report submitted to the province.
-The community will have an opportunity to review that document before submission in late 2023 or early 2024.
+Feedback from community open houses in June 2023 and January 2024 will be included in the addendum report submitted to the province.

 Further, a public and technical advisory committee (PACTAC), consisting of seven representatives from three different communities, was formed to review the process.
 Read more about the PACTAC and view the minutes or watch recordings of meetings.